-Dr. Barbara Ross-Lee is a nationally-recognized expert on health policy issues and serves as an advisor for state and federal governments on primary care, medical education, and health care issues affecting minorities, women, and rural populations.
+Dr. Barbara Ross-Lee is a nationally recognized health policy expert, bringing a diverse perspective to academic medicine.
+She serves as an advisor for state and federal governments on primary care, medical education and healthcare issues.

 A Living Inspiration

-Dr. Barbara Ross-Lee was born in 1942 in Detroit, MI the oldest of six children.
+Dr. Barbara Ross-Lee was born in Detroit, Michigan, the oldest of six children.
 Growing up in an inner-city housing project and attending public school, Dr. Ross-Lee always displayed an aptitude and fondness for math and science.
-Despite never having seen an African American physician, she always dreamed of growing up and becoming a doctor, or perhaps a teacher because of her love of education (in the 1950s and ‘60s, teaching was a far more realistic professional goal for a black female).
+Despite never having seen an African American physician, she always dreamed of growing up and becoming a doctor, or perhaps a teacher because of her love of education (in the 1950s and '60s, teaching was a far more realistic professional goal for a Black woman).

 In 1960, Dr. Ross-Lee began working toward her bachelor’s degree at Detroit's Wayne State University.
 She enrolled in the school’s pre-medical program, despite the fact that female physicians were few and far between at the time, and there were only a handful of American medical schools offering admission to minority students.
 Dr. Ross-Lee graduated with a Bachelor of Science degree in biology and chemistry in 1965, and temporarily abandoned her dream of practicing medicine to train as a teacher in the National Teachers Core.

 It wasn’t until nearly five years later, in 1970, that Dr. Ross-Lee finally began her medical career.
-Fresh on the other side of the tumultuous 1960s civil rights movement, Dr. Ross-Lee saw an opportunity to pursue her lifelong dream—she applied to a new osteopathic medical college in Michigan (that subsequently became Michigan State University College of Osteopathic Medicine) and was accepted.
+Fresh on the other side of the tumultuous 1960s civil rights movement, Dr. Ross-Lee saw an opportunity to pursue her lifelong dream—she applied to a new osteopathic medical college in Michigan (that subsequently became Michigan State University College of Osteopathic Medicine, or MSUCOM) and was accepted.

 The Need for Change